How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Tripod vs. Resting on a Surface

 A dedicated phone tripod with a universal mount is the ideal setup.
 Look for one that extends to eye level, has a ball head for easy angle adjustment, and accepts a standard cold-shoe adapter.
 MeFOTO, Joby GorillaPod, and Peak Design's Mobile tripod line are all solid choices at different price points.
-The Joby GorillaPod Mobile Mini folds small enough to fit in any jacket pocket and works on uneven terrain — particularly useful when you are scrambling around in the dark near Tromso's fjords or on Iceland's lava fields.
+The Joby GorillaPod Mobile Mini folds into a jacket pocket and grips uneven ground, which matters when you are scrambling around Tromso's fjords or Iceland's lava fields in the dark.

 When a tripod is not available, resting the phone on a completely stable flat surface works adequately for Pixel's astrophotography mode, which is designed specifically for this scenario.
 For all other phones and modes, improvised surfaces produce variable results.
-A camera bag, a flat boulder, or the roof of a car all work if the surface is genuinely rigid — soft surfaces like snow or grass transmit micro-vibrations that blur long exposures.
+A camera bag, a flat boulder, or a car roof all work if the surface is genuinely rigid.
+Snow and grass pass on micro-vibrations that blur long exposures.

 One trick for improvised stabilization on iPhones: place the phone face-up and angle it toward the sky using a folded glove or piece of clothing.
 Then use the volume button or Apple Watch remote shutter to trigger Night Mode without touching the phone body directly.
 This eliminates shutter-press vibration without any additional equipment.